Absent Without Leave (AWOL)

 - Rule No. 13 Pursuant to Statute 12 – Enrolment: Higher Doctoral Degrees

-This term refers to the method in which coursework unit EFTSL (Effective Full-time Student Load) is included within the thesis EFTSL to ensure a student maintains a full or part time load (0.25 or 0.5 EFTSL) in each Enrolment Period without requiring manual readjustment.
+This term refers to the method in which coursework unit EFTSL (equivalent full-time student load) is included within the thesis EFTSL to ensure a student maintains a full or part-time load (0.25 or 0.5 EFTSL) in each enrolment period without requiring manual readjustment.

 The formal and substantial report of the research program and its outcome, which was investigated under supervision, and which is presented in a format, and examined, in accordance with the Rules for Doctoral and Master Degrees by Research.

-A supervisory committee formally appointed by the Faculty Graduate Studies Committee at the time of approval of candidacy and associated with a specific candidate as defined in the Rules.
-It comprises at least three persons including a Chairperson, Supervisor and one or more Associate Supervisors or a Co-supervisor or a combination of both.
-(Also see “Thesis Committee Members“.)
+A supervisory committee formally appointed by the Faculty Graduate Studies Committee at the time of approval of candidacy and associated with a specific candidate as defined in the rules.
+It comprises at least three persons including a chairperson, supervisor and one or more associate supervisors or a co-supervisor or a combination of both.

 Thesis Examining Panel